 At a Glance

-▲▲▲ Vernazza The gem of the Cinque Terre, crowned with a ruined castle above and a lively waterfront cradling a natural harbor below.
+▲▲ Vernazza The region's gem — the most touristy and dramatic — crowned with a ruined castle above and a lively waterfront cradling a natural harbor below.

-▲▲ Monterosso Flat, spread out, and the most resorty of the Cinque Terre towns, with a charming old town, a modern new town, and the region's best beaches, swimming, and nightlife.
+▲▲ Monterosso al Mare Resorty, flat, and spread out, with a charming old town, a modern new town, and the Cinque Terre's best beaches, swimming, and nightlife.

-▲ Riomaggiore The biggest and most workaday of the Cinque Terre villages.
+▲ Riomaggiore The most workaday of the Cinque Terre villages, with nightlife, too.

-▲ Corniglia Quiet hilltop village known for its cooler temperatures (it's the only one of the five Cinque Terre villages not on the coast), few tourists, and tradition of fine wines.
+▲ Corniglia Quiet hilltop village known for its cooler temperatures (it's the only one of the Cinque Terre villages set above the water), fewer tourists, and tradition of fine wines.

-▲ Sestri Levante Charming town on a peninsula flanked by two nice beaches.
+▲ Sestri Levante Charming town on a peninsula flanked by two crescent beaches.